kubepreset/kubepreset/README.md

 - [ ] Add support for mappings
 - [ ] Add support for full spec except "Binding Secret Generation Strategies" extension

+## Contributing to KubePreset

+:+1::tada: First off, thanks for taking the time to contribute!
+:tada::+1:

+You can look at the issues [with help wanted label][help-wanted] for items that you can work on.

+If you need help, please feel free to [reach out to our discussion group!][group]

+When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
+Small pull requests are easy to review and merge.
+So, please send small pull requests.

+Please note we have a [code of conduct][conduct], please follow it in all your interactions with the project.

+Contributions to this project should conform to the [Developer Certificate of Origin][dco].

+Remember, when you send pull requests:

+1. Write tests.
+2. Write a [good commit message][commit-message].

+See the [contribution guidelines][contribution] for more details.
+The [KubePreset Wiki][wiki] has additional information for contributors.

+### Development

+We recommend using GNU/Linux systems for the development of KubePreset.
+This project requires the [Go version 1.14][go] or above installed in your system.
+You also should have [make][make] and [GCC][gcc] installed in your system.

+To build the project:

+    make

+To run the tests:

+    make test

 ## Community

 We have a [mailing list (kubepreset@googlegroups.com)][group] for community